 What is Botulinum Toxin?

 Botulinum Toxin is a brand name for botulinum toxin, a highly purified protein which is injected in very small doses to reduce or eliminate wrinkles.
 The other brand available in Singapore known as “Dysport” works in exactly the same way.
-For the purposes of this article, we will call botulinum toxin as “Botulinum Toxin” but the treatment and effects are the same with “Dysport”.
+For the purposes of this article, we will call it as “Botulinum Toxin” but the treatment and effects are the same with “Dysport”.

 The US FDA, which is the organization in the US that approves the use of medications in the US based on scientific evidence and safety profile, has approved Botulinum Toxin for use in certain medical conditions since the 1980s.
 Its effectiveness for reducing wrinkles was discovered more recently, where patients receiving Botulinum Toxin for lazy eye were also found to have fewer wrinkles.
 Since then, doctors have been using Botulinum toxin for cosmetic purposes.